HashWarlock/lucid-tee-agents/PR_SUMMARY.md

 ### Extension System

-Introduced a new `AppBuilder` class that manages extension registration and builds a consolidated runtime.
+Introduced a new `AgentBuilder` class that manages extension registration and builds a consolidated runtime.
 The builder:

 - Manages extension registration via `.use(extension)`
 - Builds consolidated runtime with type-safe composition